 Most alternative health therapies are unregulated – anyone can practise them, whether they are trained or not.
 Chiropractic and osteopathy, which are covered by the Health Practitioners Competence Assurance Act 2003, are the only exceptions.

 Practitioner groups monitor the unregulated parts of the industry.
 They have codes of conduct and ethics which members are expected to abide by.
 Members of the public can approach these organisations if they have complaints.
-Natural Health Practitioners of New Zealand is an example of such an alternative health practitioner group.
+Natural Health Practitioners New Zealand is one such group.

 Most alternative health products are classed as dietary supplements rather than medicines and are regulated as food products.
 Therapeutic claims (for example, that the product prevents disease or alters the body) cannot be included on labels for this reason.
 Alternative products may be classed as medicines if therapeutic claims are legitimately made under the Medicines Act 1981 or the ingredients are classified as medicinal.

 In the early 2000s the New Zealand and Australian governments tried to establish a trans-Tasman agency to regulate the quality, safety, effectiveness and performance of therapeutic products, including alternative products.
-This failed because the necessary legislation did not get enough support in the New Zealand Parliament.
-Another regulatory bill was introduced to Parliament in 2011.
+This endeavour failed because the necessary legislation did not get enough support in the New Zealand Parliament.
+Another regulatory bill, which was supported by the New Zealand natural products industry, was introduced to Parliament in 2011.
+This legislation lapsed before the 2017 general election and was not reinstated by the incoming Labour/New Zealand First government.

-The 2006/7 New Zealand Health Survey found that almost one in five adults surveyed had visited an alternative health practitioner in the previous 12 months.
-Half did so for reasons of general physical wellbeing, while one in four wanted help with short-term and chronic illnesses.
+The New Zealand Health Survey last measured alternative health practitioner use in 2006/7.
+It found that almost one in five adults surveyed had visited an alternative health practitioner in the previous 12 months.
+Half did so for reasons of general physical well-being, while one in four wanted help with short-term or chronic illnesses.
 Women were more likely to use alternative practitioners than men.

-Use of alternative health products, which are readily available in pharmacies and health-food shops without prescription, is higher – 36% of people in a 2003 New Zealand Herald survey used these products, as did 70% of respondents in a 2007 study of children under general practice and paediatric outpatient care.
+Use of alternative health products which are available in pharmacies and health-food shops without prescription is higher – 36% of people in a 2003 New Zealand Herald survey used these products, as did 70% of respondents in a 2007 study of children under general practice and paediatric outpatient care.

 Common reasons why people choose alternative health methods include dissatisfaction with conventional medical treatment and a desire to avoid pharmaceutical products.